plasmapotential/HEAT/docs/source/TUItutorial.rst

 TUI Tutorial
 ============
-The tutorials provided below are meant to guide a user through a typical HEAT workflow in the GUI.
+The tutorials provided below are meant to guide a user through a typical HEAT workflow in the TUI.
 For your own HEAT runs, you will need to get GEQDSK and CAD files, and then create PFC files and Input files.
 The tutorials below will provide a reference using the test case provided on github.
-The install page provide information on downloading the test case.
+The install page provides information on downloading the test case.

 Running an optical heat flux simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^